malthe/otto/otto/docs/reference.rst

 Path generation

   The ``path`` method of the route object returns a path given keyword arguments.
-If traversal is used on the route, the path segment tuple should be provided either as the first positional argument (for an unnamed asterisk), or by keyword argument.
+If object mapping is used on the route, the path segment tuple should be provided either as the first positional argument (for an unnamed asterisk), or by keyword argument.